 - Go to the notification area of the taskbar in the Desktop App and click on the Safely Remove Hardware and Eject Media icon. - 2.
-Click on Eject "Thunderbolt Device Name". - 3.
-When you see the "Safe to Remove Hardware" message you can remove the cable.
+Click on Eject "Thunderbolt Device Name". - When you see the "Safe to Remove Hardware" message you can remove the cable.

-USB/Thunderbolt Combo Port BIOS Configuration
+Thunderbolt Port BIOS Configuration

-The display configuration for the Thunderbolt ports and Mini Display Port can be set up in the BIOS (see "DDI Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 9).
+The display configuration for the Thunderbolt port and Mini Display Port can be set up in the BIOS (see "DDI Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 9).

-he Security level for the Thunderbolt port can also be set in the BIOS "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 10.
+The Security level for the Thunderbolt port can also be set in the BIOS "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11.